lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/002-inv-bug-report.md

 # Preconditions

 1. User is logged in
-2. Products are visible on the inventory page
+2. Inventory page is accessible

 ---

 # Steps to Reproduce

 1. Open inventory page
-2. Verify displayed product titles and descriptions
+2. Navigate to product sorting option
+3. Select any sorting option other than default
+4. Verify products are sorted according to the selected option
+5. Refresh page
+6. Verify the sorting option and products order

 ---

 # Expected Result

-Product titles and descriptions contain valid product information and are rendered correctly without raw code visible.
+Sorting option remains unchanged after page refresh and products are sorted accordingly.

 ---

 # Actual Result

-Raw JavaScript code is visible within some product titles and descriptions on the inventory page instead of valid product information.
+Selected sorting option resets to default value and products are no longer sorted according to the previous selection.

 ---